bpblakely/automatically_attend_class/README.md

   * Change the zoom link to the zoom link provided to you by your professor (in my case it's on Canvas)
     * Ideally you have 2 different zoom links.
 So you can try 2 different zoom links incase one doesn't work
   * Change your python executable and your call_cell_phone.py path location

+# Edit call_cell_phone.py

+  * Pip install twilio to your python environment
+  * Create a twilio account and follow their docs to get your account_sid and auth_token.
+  * Generate a twilio number
+  * Change 'your_number' on line 9 to your cell phone number
+  * Change your_twilio_number on line 10 to your generate twilio number

 # Set up automation of these scripts using Windows Task Scheduler